Today’s readings offer a message about trust, values, and the nature of true blessedness.

 Popular Posts

-Homily for the first sunday of Lent
+Homily for the 5th Sunday of Lent, Year A

 Categories